saucelabs/sauce-docs/docs/mobile-apps/features/ios-version-management.md

 ## How to use iOS Version Management

 :::info
 The following examples will use an `iPhone Simulator` or `iPad Simulator` to test on a Safari browser.
 You can use the same approach to test your web or native app on any iOS Simulator.
-To see also possible configurations please visit our [Platform Configurator](https://saucelabs.com/platform/platform-configurator#/) tool.
+To see also possible configurations visit our [Platform Configurator](https://saucelabs.com/platform/platform-configurator#/) tool.
 :::

 <Tabs